konekoya/Bible/README.md

 - need to fix font awesome path problem with gulp, and move font awesome resources to production directory
 - bind the toggle light event on button not on window load
 - fix theme switch issue with Ordered list
-- page navigation on left and right side of the browsers, this should only be showing on desktop not for mobile devices
 - implement search functionality
 - remove read button and change the select to activate when user finish selecting
 - better UI and how to select/change between chapters
-- better layout solution for mobile devices - using flex box
 - provide higher resolution favicon for Apple products like iPhone and MacBooks
 - chapter field(select) should reflect the current chapter even when user has changed the chapter
 - refactoring the code with OOP manner
 - rewrite the JS core
 - music option? for this, I think we can use Youtube API
 - cross-browser testing, modern browses :)
-- add sourcemap, livereload, HTTP server, autoprefix in gulp.js - follow along the Gulp tutorial and improve the development setup
+- add sourcemap, livereload, HTTP server in gulp.js - follow along the Gulp tutorial and improve the development setup
-- make sure all of the plugin that we are using in NPM is listing in package.json
 - notification pop up
 - toggle tooltip optoins?
 - can we use testling? that way we will get a browser testing pass image and then we can put that in the README.md
 - remember progress of last reading
 - should we use JS testing tools?
-- should we offer another language option for the interface?
 - CSS linting is causing a lot of troubles ... maybe we should look for some other options available in Gulp?
 - add different version of Chinese Bibles
 - We need a better UI theme